open-edge-platform/edge-microvisor-toolkit/docs/developer-guide/emt-troubleshooting.md

 1. Export your proxy settings in the `proxy.sh` file
 1. Make the file executable `chmod +x /etc/profile.d/proxy.sh`

-The package managers supported, `dnf` and `tdnf` also need to have proxy settings configured.
+The supported package managers, `dnf` and `tdnf` also need to have proxy settings configured.
 To add those, create or append the current file for each package manager under `/etc/dnf/dnf.conf` and `/etc/tdnf/tdnf.conf` respectively.